Sharilee Swaity writes on family and marriage issues on her blog, Second Chance Love. She has written a book on the topic of remarriage.

 In fact, over 25% of marriages don't make it the second time around, and it's easy to figure out why.
-First, there is the other spouse hanging around, even if it's just in memory, and the knowledge that your husband or wife has already gone down this path with someone else.
-Second marriages often have children around, from the first marriage(s), and money must often be divided with another household.
+First, there is the other spouse hanging around, even if it's just in memory and the knowledge that your husband or wife has already gone down this path with someone else.
+Second marriages often have children that are hurting from all the changes, as well as legal and financial complications.

 1. Let Go of the Past

 This applies to both of you.
 You have to let go of what happened in your first marriage or previous relationships.
 And you have to let go of worrying about what happened in your spouse's marriage.

 How?
 Sometimes it might mean talking about it.
 Maybe to your spouse, maybe just to a friend.
 But don't talk about it with the intent of just re-hashing and complaining.
 Talk about it, with the intention of letting it go.